tristantudorof/excel_coffee_sales_dashboard/README.md

 Data gathering,

 The Orders sheet includes columns F through M that are initially unpopulated.
-All of the missing information exists across the other reference tables, so I use lookup functions primarily VLOOKUP and INDEX/MATCH to retrieve and fill in the data.
+All of the missing information exists across the other reference tables, so I use lookup functions, primarily VLOOKUP and INDEX/MATCH, to retrieve and fill in the data.

 The missing fields are: Customer Name, Email, Country, Coffee Type, Roast Type, Size, Unit Price, and Sales.